Written by B. Jan Montana

 Mike is one of those guys who actually likes to work on bikes, unlike the rest of us, who want only to ride them.
 He gets satisfaction from taking them apart, inspecting the greasy pieces, and fixing or replacing whatever is necessary.
 For Harley Mike, that's part of the joy of owning the machine.

-It would be easy to dismiss Mike as suffering from some kind of masochistic personality disorder—but he’s not alone.
+It would be easy to dismiss Mike as suffering from some kind of masochistic personality disorder---but he's not alone.
 Harley Davidson owns almost 30% of the American motorcycle market (about the same as Honda) so there must be a lot of enthusiasts who enjoy working on their machines.

-Consumer Reports revealed in a May 2013 reliability article that, “Despite the number of problems, Harley and BMW owners were among the most satisfied with their bikes.”
+revealed in a May 2013 reliability article that, "Despite the number of problems, Harley and BMW owners were among the most satisfied with their bikes."
 (Apparently, BMWs are even more problem-prone than Harleys.)
 It seems the more attention their motorcycles demand, the more their owners love them.

 Could it be that mankind has an inborn need to be needed?
 In this era of childless couples and pet-less singles, is that need being transferred to machines?
 Is there a correlation in the world of audio?

 In a heady discussion with fellow audiophiles, the consensus was that many of us are much like Harley Mike.Some enjoy messing with their equipment as much as utilizing it, particularly the vinylphile guys.
 To the unschooled masses, it's painful to watch a vinylphile go through the seemingly endless ritual of extracting the album from the double sleeve, dry cleaning it, then wet cleaning it, de-sparking it with a plastic gun, de-fuzzing the stylus, resetting the VTA, etc. But to the vinylphile, it is a cherished sacrament to insure a boundless harvest.